 Chilling your dough is a crucial step to having them stay perfectly round as soon as they’re baked!

 I add the melted chocolate to a plastic bag and then snip a very small corner of the bag.
 You could also use a piping bag if you have any around!
+But you can totally skip this step too.

 Adding a bit of oil (fat) will help prevent the chocolate from being too thick for dipping.
 Extracts are alcohol based, and it will help prevent the chocolate from seizing up too.